 Aside from its greenish tint, most jade countertops are known for their transparent to translucent look.

-Lapis Lazuli: Characterized and prized by its rich deep royal blue tint, the lapis lazuli, or “lapis” for short, is a semiprecious stone.
+Lapis Lazuli: Characterized and prized by its rich, deep royal blue tint, the lapis lazuli, or “lapis” for short, is a semiprecious stone.

-Red Jasper: As the name implies, this gemstone has a striking red tint made thanks to the iron oxide from its formation process.
+Red Jasper: As the name implies, this gemstone has a striking red tint thanks to the iron oxide from its formation process.

-Malachite: One of the rarest gemstone countertop materials is the malachite, which is usually found along the surface of underground caves.
+Malachite: One of the rarest gemstone materials is the malachite, which is usually found along the surface of underground caves.

-It is an ideal accent material for your countertop with a Mohs hardness ranging from 3.5 to 4.0.
+It is an ideal accent material for your counter with a Mohs hardness ranging from 3.5 to 4.0.
 You can strengthen your malachite countertop by adding a layer of resin or was, which also gives an extra layer of protection.

 In addition, the streaks of fractures found in this gemstone, when lighted, reflect the light away in various wavelengths, creating illuminating colors.

-Tiger Eye: A beautiful gemstone countertop is identifiable with the distinct gold and deep browns with gold, black and yellow bands, hence the name tiger eye.
+Tiger Eye: A beautiful gemstone countertop is identifiable with the distinct gold and deep browns with gold, black, and yellow bands, hence the name tiger eye.

 Rose Quartz: Quartz is a transparent, typically turbid, very medium-grained silica found naturally in pegmatites.
 Pink to rich-pink rose quartz is prized for its pale to rich color, which could be due to titanium.

 It has been carved and faceted since ancient times to produce high-brightness gems.
-Tiny needle-like rutile inclusions are responsible for the milky appearance, which, when oriented, give the polished stone an asterism or the optical phenomenon of a star-shaped figure that is similar to that of sapphire but not as sharp or intense.
+Tiny needle-like rutile inclusions are responsible for the milky appearance, which, when oriented, gives the polished stone an asterism or the optical phenomenon of a star-shaped figure that is similar to that of sapphire but not as sharp or intense.

 Brazil, Sweden, Namibia, California, and Maine are all home to rose quartz.
 It has properties that are similar to quartz.
 If you want a softer and more feminine look in your space, this is the gemstone countertop for you.

-Similar to other countertop materials, gemstone countertops have their fair share of pros and cons that you should know before deciding whether this semiprecious stone is for you.
+Similar to other materials, gemstone countertops have their fair share of pros and cons that you should know before deciding whether this semiprecious stone is for you.

 Pros:

-Though, no scientific research has provided factual evidence to gemstones’ healing power.
+However, no scientific research has provided factual evidence of gemstones’ healing power.
 Regardless of one’s belief, gemstones provide a positive air to a space due to their amazing colors.
+Most of these stones will react with light in different alluring ways, creating illuminated colors in your space.

 Cons